-By Melonnie Walker, with Mike Downing
+By Melonnie Walker, with Michael Downing

 The authorized text of August Wilson’s autobiographical one-man show, How I Learned What I Learned, was released by Theatre Communications Group on June 12, 2018 and is selling on Amazon (with a stock delay) and Books-A-Million.